 In 2020/2021 the Arboretum Ambassadors will run remotely.
 We are now open for 2020/2021 applications.

 Staff Mentor: Marilyn Campbell, Communications Assistant

-New for the 2019/2020 school year, the Arb Creatives branch of Learning by Leading™ will give students from any program the chance to improve their print and digital communication skills and build their resume and portfolio by creating public-facing content to support the Arboretum’s activities and goals.
-Through weekly team meetings they will learn about the Arboretum and local ecosystems while developing and practicing skills in graphic design, photography, videography, writing, and more.
+Started in the 2019/2020 school year, the Arb Creatives branch of Learning by Leading™ gives students from any program the chance to improve their print and digital communication skills and build their resume and portfolio by creating public-facing content to support the Arboretum’s activities and goals.
+Through weekly team meetings the Creatives learn about the Arboretum and local ecosystems while developing and practicing skills in areas such as graphic design, photography, videography, and writing.

 Two students from the 2019 Student Gardeners summer team were selected to spend the fall and winter helping to develop the research project which will form the basis of this new branch of the program.
-Many students hired as Student Gardeners for the summer of 2020 will have the opportunity to participate in the program.
+Many students hired as future Student Gardeners will have the opportunity to participate in the program.

 For students who already have a grounding in the work of the Arboretum, Learning by Leading™ can provide opportunities for specialized signature projects.
 There are also opportunities to complete internship hours for their academic programs, depending on individual academic internship requirements.